 - Start Designer.

 - Select File > Open.
-In the Open Report dialog box, select Browse to open the catalog file SampleComponents.cat in
+In the Open Report dialog box, select the Browse button to open the catalog file SampleComponents.cat in

 <install_root>\Demo\Reports\SampleComponents, then open the sample report BandedObjectReport.cls.

 - Open the Catalog Manager, expand the Data Source 1 node, right-click the Parameters node, select New Parameter on the shortcut menu to create a type-in parameter of String type named "pTableIndex" (leave the other settings to their default).

 - Select the node of the JDBC connection in Data Source 1.